jrroosevelt/VS2PCG/Card clarifications A-F.md

 You can use any marker to represent your D'Vorah token.
 For example, a bead, a coint, or a hand-drawn picture of D'Vorah.

 ^(Source: Rule Insert)

+# Dynamite
+^CardNumber: ^AEW-026

+*Set: AEW*

+This Plot Twist lets one of your characters stun an enemy character even if your character's ATK isn't as high as the enemy character's DEF. **Note:** If your character's strike stuns th eenemy character normally, Dynamite won't cause the enemy character to be stunned again.

+^(Source: Rule insert)

 # Eddie Brock
 ^CardNumber: ^VER-008